 Supplemental transportation benefits

-When a person can, they may drive themselves or use public transportation to get a medical appointment.
+When a person can, they may drive themselves or use public transportation to get to a medical appointment.

 Medicare Part B may cover emergency transport by road or air ambulance if a healthcare professional deems it medically necessary and under certain conditions.